shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

   theme(panel.background = element_rect(fill = background_color))
 ```

-Between you and me, who would have thought that there's something Gaussian all over the galaxy?
+Between you and me, who would have thought that there's something Gaussian to be found all over the galaxy?

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_5_galactic_center.jpg" />